ClimateIQA: A New Dataset and Benchmark to Advance Vision-Language Models in Meteorology Anomalies Analysis: ClimateIQA : Dataset Building Pipeline

+To address the inherent challenges of extracting meaningful patterns from irregular visual structures in meteorological heatmaps, we developed the SPOT algorithm.
+SPOT effectively condenses large-scale spatial data into a compact and representative format while preserving its accuracy.
+This reduction in data complexity accelerates model training and minimizes computational overhead.
+Below, we present the core stages of SPOT:

+{\bf Stage 1: Color Segmentation.} Initially, our SPOT method extracts contours from heatmaps based on four primary colors: red, yellow, white, and green, using OpenCV~\cite{culjak2012brief} as the color filter .
+We obtain the contour coordinates of each color region to address the issue of irregular shapes often encountered in heatmaps.
+This process is iterated twice to ensure accuracy, selecting the best segmentation result to mitigate errors.

+{\bf Stage 2.
+Representative Point Selection.} To efficiently represent the geographical location and distribution shape of each color region in the contour data, we reduce the large volume of coordinate data into a minimal set of representative points.
+First, we determine the number of points required based on the area of each color region within the image.
+Specifically, the number of points (\(k\)) is assigned as follows: For regions occupying less than 1\% of the total area, we assign 1 point.
+1\%-5\% of the total area: 3 points.
+5\%-10\% of the total area: 5 points.
+More than 10\% of the total area: 10 points.

+Next, to handle the challenge of representing irregularly shaped regions, we apply the K-Means clustering algorithm to compute the centroid coordinates of each cluster within the selected region.
+To ensure reproducibility, we set the random state to 0.
+Finally, the first representative point for each region is assigned to the centroid of the initial cluster (cluster index \(k=1\)), while additional representative points maintain a direct correspondence to the spatial distribution revealed by the heatmap.

+{\bf Stage 3.
+Filtering Outliers.} We implemented a rule-based function to ensure all points fall within their respective color regions.
+Any points found outside these regions are automatically excluded and replaced with new points from the nearest valid contour.
+In a processed heatmap containing 5,448 points, approximately 122 points may fall outside the contour, resulting in an efficiency rate of about 97.7\%.
+Our method reroutes these outlier points to maintain the robustness and accuracy of the model.
+As shown in Figures \ref{fig:spot_result} and \ref{fig:spot_result_lr}, we use purple dots to represent the coordinate points after applying SPOT.
+These dots clearly illustrate the spatial location and shape of the corresponding color regions.
+After color segmentation in the SPOT algorithm, representative points are assigned to their segmented color regions with 100\% accuracy.
+The ultimate accuracy of feature localization is dependent on the initial color segmentation quality.
+The pseudo-code of SPOT is detailed in Appendix \ref{alg:spot}.

-After identifying the representative points for each color block using SPOT, we indexed the corresponding geographical names of these points coordinates using two geographic databases: the IHO Sea Areas \citep{flanders_marine_institute_2018} and the World Bank-approved Administrative Boundaries \citep{world_food_programme_(un_agency)_2019}.
+After identifying the representative points for each color block using SPOT, we indexed the corresponding geographical names of these points coordinates using two geographic databases: the IHO Sea Areas \cite{flanders_marine_institute_2018} and the World Bank-approved Administrative Boundaries \cite{world_food_programme_(un_agency)_2019}.
 The IHO Sea Areas database delineates the boundaries of the world's major oceans and seas, while the World Bank-approved administrative boundaries database includes international borders, disputed areas, coastlines, lakes, and a usage guide.
+These indexed geographical names were then used to substantiate the question-answer generation templates introduced in Section~\ref{Instruction}, which formed the basis for constructing the instruction-tuning data.